Simon vs. The Homo Sapiens Agenda is a 2015 Young Adult novel by Becky Albertalli.

 Albertalli's second novel, The Upside of Unrequited (2017), takes place in the same continuity and includes references to several characters, as does her third novel Leah on the Offbeat (2018) which returns to Shady Creek with Simon's best friend Leah as the narrator and main protagonist.
 A further novella, Love, Creekwood, was released in 2020; this time, the story is told through a series of emails sent between several returning characters (Simon, Bram, Leah, Abby, Garrett, Nick, and Taylor) during their Freshman year of college.

 A film adaptation titled Love, Simon was released on March 16, 2018 starring Nick Robinson (Jurassic World) as Simon, Katherine Langford (13 Reasons Why) as Leah, Alexandra Shipp (X-Men: Apocalypse) as Abby, and Keiynan Lonsdale (The Flash) as Bram.
-In August 2019, it was announced the film would continue as a Disney+ original series Love, Victor, this time featuring a new title character (played by Michael Cimino) at its center, though Robinson will return in a limited capacity and also narrate.
+On June 17, 2020, the film continued as a Hulu original series titled Love, Victor, this time featuring a new title character, Victor (portrayed by Michael Cimino) at its center, though Robinson returned in a limited capacity and also narrates the series.

 Tropes Present in Simon:

 - Accidental Proposal: Narrowly avoided in Love, Creekwood.
 Simon wants to do something special for Bram's birthday, and so lies to a fairground attendant that he plans to propose to his boyfriend, thinking the guy will be more likely to go along with his plan if he thinks it's for something more one-off and important than a birthday surprise.
 Luckily, Leah and Abby and the rest of the gang point out that this is likely to lead to a lot of confusion and potentially hurt on Bram's part if he and the attendant ever speak at all, and manage to talk Simon into smoothing things over beforehand.